 4.1.
 By Author – if you want to export the posts created by a particular author or all of them.

 4.2.
-Number of Posts – you can specify the range before exporting, which will useful in case of timeouts / memory errors.
+Number of Posts – you can specify the range before exporting, which is useful in case of timeouts/memory errors.

 5. Choose the export type, depending on which format you prefer.